 The Group's financial condition, results of operations, businesses and prospects would be affected by a number of principal risks including currency risk, interest rate risk, credit risk and liquidity risk.
-The risk management policies and practices of the Group are shown in note 29 to the consolidated financial statements.
+The risk management policies and practices of the Group are shown in note 28 to the consolidated financial statements.

 Furthermore, there are certain other risks involved in the Group's operations which are beyond its control.
 In particular, the Group relies on several major customers and the Group does not enter into any long term contracts with them and therefore they have no commitment to place future orders with the Group, which exposes the Group to the risk of uncertainty and potential volatility in the Group's revenue.
-The Group also faces business risks such as (i) customers' reliance on the Group's ability to respond to changes in end consumers' preference in a timely manner; (ii) if there is a significant decrease in the orders from our customers in the UK, the Group cannot guarantee that it would be able to make up the loss of sales from other markets; (iii) the Group operates in a competitive market and the intense competition it faces may lead to a decline in the Group's market share and lower profit margins; and (iv) the Group's performance and profitability may be affected by the fluctuations of exchange rate of GBP.
+The Group also faces business risks such as (i) customers' reliance on the Group's ability to respond to changes in end customers' preference in a timely manner; (ii) if there is a significant decrease in the orders from our customers in the UK, the Group cannot guarantee that it would be able to make up the loss of sales from other markets; (iii) the Group operates in a competitive market and the intense competition it faces may lead to a decline in the Group's market share and lower profit margins; (iv) the Group is exposed to credit risk from our customers and the payments may not be collected from our customers in the future; (v) costs increase due to fluctuations in the price, availability and quality of raw materials which could affect the supplies of the Group; and (vi) some of our customers are sensitive to social responsibility and social compliance standards if our approved suppliers have or are perceived to have failed to comply with these standards, our reputation as a design and sourcing service provider could be adversely affected and customers may choose not to continue their business with us.